Common Signs and Symptoms of Asthma

 The Impact of Asthma Symptoms

 Asthma leads to various physical, social and economic issues in the United States.
 CDC data shows there were 5.8 million annual physician office visits for asthma.
 In addition, as many as 13 million school days were missed due to asthma symptoms.
-However, analysis shows that effective asthma management can reduce asthma-related absenteeism.
+However, a study published in the National Library of Medicine found that children with poorly controlled asthma missed substantially more school days, indicating that implementing effective asthma management strategies can reduce absenteeism and improve educational outcomes.

 Common Questions About Asthma Symptoms